-The key design features of an ImmunBody® vaccine include:
+The key design features of an ImmunoBody® vaccine include:

-- Retention of the Fc region of the protein form of the ImmunoBody® which targets activated dendritic cells via its specific receptor.
+- Retention of the Fc region of the protein forms the ImmunoBody® which targets activated dendritic cells via its specific receptor.

 The most important aspect of the ImmunoBody® technology is the ability to initiate both direct and cross-presentation of epitopes to T cells.
 There are various pathways by which dendritic cells can process antigen, but the highest avidity T cell responses (i.e., the most potent) are generated if more than one pathway is used to present the same epitope.
 In the case of ImmunoBody®, the DNA form is taken up and processed directly by dendritic cells whereas the protein form (which is produced from the DNA in cells at the site of the injection) binds to the high affinity Fc receptor on dendritic cells leading to cross-presentation.
 As a result of both the direct and cross-presentation, the T cells not only have a higher avidity (up to 100-fold increased potency), but there are many more T cells generated against the epitopes of interest.

-Immunisation with ImmunoBody® vaccines generates both cytotoxic CD8 Tc cell responses and helper Th CD4 responses, which is important as Th cells are required for Tc activation and recruitment to the tumour site.
+Immunisation with ImmunoBody® vaccines generates both CD8 cytotoxic T lymphocyte (CTL) responses and helper Th CD4 responses, which is important as Th cells are required for CTL activation and recruitment to the tumour site.

-Scancell’s lead ImmunoBody® vaccine is SCIB1, a vaccine incorporating specific epitopes from two melanoma proteins (TRP-2 and gp100) and is designed to treat patients with skin cancer and is currently in Phase 2 development in combination with the checkpoint inhibitor, Keytruda®.
+Scancell’s lead ImmunoBody® vaccine is SCIB1, a vaccine incorporating specific epitopes from two melanoma proteins (TRP-2 and gp100).
+SCIB1 is designed to treat patients with skin cancer and is currently in Phase 2 development in combination with the checkpoint inhibitor, Keytruda®.

-- SCIB2, a vaccine incorporating epitopes from the cancer testes antigen, NY-ESO-1, which is normally only expressed in germline cells, targets a variety of tumours, including non-small cell lung cancer.
+SCIB2 is a vaccine incorporating epitopes from the cancer antigen, NY-ESO-1, and targets a variety of tumours, including non-small cell lung cancer.